Exercise for Brain Health

 Aerobic exercise, such as brisk walking, is thought to be more beneficial to cognitive health than non-aerobic stretching and toning exercise.
 Research is ongoing, but aiming to move for about 30 minutes on most days is shown to have many benefits.

-Engage in cardiovascular exercise to elevate your heart rate, if you’re able to do so safely.
+If it’s safe for your patients, encourage them to engage in cardiovascular exercise to elevate their heart rate.
 This will increase the blood flow to the brain and body, providing additional nourishment while reducing potential dementia risk factors like high blood pressure, diabetes and high cholesterol.

-Incorporating other physical activities you may enjoy, like walking with a friend, taking a dance class, joining an exercise group or golfing may also be mentally or socially engaging.
+Encourage physical activities that may also be mentally or socially engaging, such as walking with a friend, taking a dance class, joining an exercise group or golfing.
+Incorporating activities your patients enjoy will help them stick with an exercise program.
 Activities can be as simple as bike riding, gardening or walking the dog.